CODE OF CONDUCT

 Implications for Lab Participation

-Minor complaints in the lab (outside the bounds of these prohibited behaviors) that Dr. Sheridan/ Dr. Miller in conversation with the lab ombudsman deems to threaten the learning environment will be handled using a three-strike policy.
+Minor complaints in the lab (outside the bounds of prohibited behaviors) that Dr. Sheridan/ Dr. Miller deem to threaten the learning environment will be handled using a three-strike policy.
 First and second strikes will include a warning and education (designed to help individuals understand why their behavior was inappropriate).
 Third strike will result in expulsion from the lab.

 For full-time university employees, UNC-Chapel Hill Human Resources has official policies regarding disciplinary processes.
 For graduate students, disciplinary processes may include removal from the lab, and the Clinical Psychology Program Director would be consulted.

 Please read these non-exhaustive list of resources, embedded within this Code of Conduct, specifically.
 This is a living document, meaning that if you come across any resources you think may be helpful please reach out to your mediation committee or Dr. Sheridan.

 - How to be receptive when approached about insensitive language or behavior

 - Responding to experiences of harassment or discrimination